etao36/Celer-Android-SDK/README.md

 ### Step 2.
 Get Celer profile

-To connect to an offc-hain service provider, we need a server profile which is provided by this off-chain provider.
-You can use the hard-coded profile inside the sample application directly.
-We have prepared everything you need.
+To connect to an off-chain service provider, you need a server profile which is provided by this off-chain provider.
+For your quick-test convenience, we have prepared everything you need.
+You can simply use the hard-coded profile in the sample project.
 “StoreDir” tells the SDK where to cache the data locally on your device.

 ```kotlin
 val profile = getString(R.string.cprofile, datadir)